SiriBatchu/LLM-Finetuning-and-Pretraining-with-Unsloth-AI/README.md

 Colab : https://colab.research.google.com/drive/1n0b6kpqQadta9A8ORhJr7JEgdO05gY_b

-B: Continued pretraining to adapt models to new languages (e.g., teaching TinyLlama Hindi).
+B: Continued pretraining to adapt models to new languages .

-Adapting LLMs to New Languages by continued pretraining on raw text corpora (e.g., Hindi).
+Adapting LLMs to New Languages by continued pretraining on raw text corpora.
-Improves vocabulary and pattern recognition for the target language (demonstrated with TinyLlama).
+Improves vocabulary and pattern recognition for the target language .

 Colab : https://colab.research.google.com/drive/15FAnxvHmE_1R9xXzmzoKHnpihtZVLEnI